Cyndi Pulsinelli, MA, Licensed Marriage and Family Therapist

 To thrive is a means of growth, to flourish, revive, change-state or turn.

-I practice using evidence-based treatment modalities including EMDR, ERP, DBT and CBT, while cultivating hope through a strengths-based approach.
+I practice using modalities including CBT, DBT, EMDR, Somatic Experiencing (mind-body), and IFS.
+All while cultivating hope through a strengths-based approach.

-Over the years I have had experience working with a broad range of issues including eating disorders, body image, grief and loss, perinatal loss, mood and anxiety disorders, substance abuse, family struggles, PTSD, and crisis intervention.
+Over the years I have had experience working with a broad range of issues including eating disorders, body image, grief and loss, PTSD, mood and anxiety disorders, substance abuse, family struggles, and crisis intervention.

 Work History